axelnine/Machine-Learning-Deep-Learning-Tidbits/Python Code Snippets/README.md

-# Machine-Learning-Deep-Learning-Tidbits
+# MySQL Connector in Python

-A repository dedicated to small projects/random implementations in Deep Learning
+This code template contains functions to help connect a MySQL database in Python for reference.